corneliusmunz/legoino/README.md

 myBoostHub.setMotorSpeedsForDegrees(50, -50, 360); // speed motor A 50%, speed motor B -50%, for 360 degrees.
 This will lead to a rotation
 myBoostHub.setMotorSpeedsForDegrees(50, 25, 180); // speed motor A 50%, speed motor B 25%, for 180 degrees.
 This will lead to a arc movement
 ```

+### Sensor values

+Up to a limitation of the BLE library implementation it is not possible to use callback functions which are member functions of a class.
+Therefore, the implementation is based on public variables.

 ### Basic movements (Vernie, M.T.R.
 4)
 If you want to move Vernie or M.T.R.
 4 you can use the following commands.
 These commands are using the underlying basic motor commands and are adjusted to the boost grid map.